Aral-Sarrafi/Object_Detection_and_Tracking/README.md

 ### 1. Data Visualization

-The vehicle and non vehicle image data sets were used to train the SVM calssier.
+The [**vehicle**](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [**non-vehicle**](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) image data sets were used to train the SVM calssier.
 This data set contains 8792 images of vehicles and 8968 non-vehicle images.
 All the images are RGB 64*64 images.The number samples per class in very close that garantees that the trained classifies will not be biased toward any of the classes.
 The figure below shows some example of images from this data set.

 <img src = "./output_images/example.jpg" width = "500" hight = "400">